stfc/PSyclone/doc/profiling.rst

 Interface to Third Party Profiling Tools
 ----------------------------------------
-PSyclone comes with wrapper libraries to support usage of dl_timer and a simple non-thread-safe timing library.
-Support for DrHook and TAU will be added in the future.
+PSyclone comes with wrapper libraries to support usage of Dr Hook, dl_timer and a simple non-thread-safe timing library.
+Support for further profiling libraries will be added in the future.
+To compile the wrapper libraries, change into the directory ``lib/profiling`` of PSyclone and type ``make`` to compile all wrapper.
+If only some of the wrapper are required, you can either use
+``make wrapper-name`` (e.g. ``make drhook``), or change into the corresponding directory and use ``make``.
+The corresponding README files contain additional parameters that can be set in order to find third party profiling tools.

 Any user can create similar wrapper libraries for other profiling tools by providing a corresponding Fortran